Shifting from fossil fuels to clean energy.

 As the organizers say on their site:

-“National Drive Electric Week, September 8-16, 2018, is a nationwide celebration to heighten awareness of today’s widespread availability of plug-in vehicles and highlight the benefits of all-electric and plug-in hybrid-electric cars, trucks, motorcycles, and more.
+“National Drive Electric Week, was September 8-16, 2018, a nationwide celebration to heighten awareness of today’s widespread availability of plug-in vehicles and highlight the benefits of all-electric and plug-in hybrid-electric cars, trucks, motorcycles, and more.
 They are fun to drive, are less expensive and more convenient to fuel than gasoline vehicles, are better for the environment, promote local jobs, and reduce our dependence on foreign oil.
 Are you considering going electric?
 Come talk to owners who have successfully done so.”

 Here’s a nice list of links that are on the site above but I’ll share here to make sure you see it…